Promo code SPRING2022 will be automatically applied at checkout!

 • One hard-boiled egg 15 minutes before eating a meal such as salmon, steamed vegetables, avocado, and feta.

-• One or two pieces of sliced turkey 15 minutes before eating unsweetened Greek yogurt with berries, nuts, chia seeds.
+• One or two pieces of sliced turkey 15 minutes before eating unsweetened Greek yogurt with berries, nuts, and chia seeds.

 What to Eat When Breaking an Extended Fast